fasibio/ThreadDistributor/README.md

 	}
 }
 ```
-At next you need an Distributor
+At next you need an distributor

 ```java
 EasyDistributor distributor = new EasyDistributor(-1,0); //parameter: maxWorkerNumber, startWorkerNumber
 ```

-You can Add Task to this distributor...
+You can add task to this distributor...

 ```java
 EasyDistributor distributor = new EasyDistributor(-1,0); //parameter: maxWorkerNumber, startWorkerNumber